ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/magnets/TDK-Lambda-Genesys.md

 | 5 | GND | 8 | GND | White |

 Wiring is Lambda -> Cat 5 -> adapter -> moxa cable -> Moxa

+Note that there is a spare 25 way connector in the office (if you use it please replace it!).

 ## Macros